 Ignite 's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $88,000 (£46,573).

 The EBITDA is a measure of a Ignite 's overall financial performance and is widely used to measure a its profitability.

 Ignite share dividends

 We're not expecting Ignite to pay a dividend over the next 12 months.

 Ignite 's shares were split on 2 September 2009.

 Ignite share price volatility

 Ignite Limited, together with its subsidiaries, provides specialist recruitment, on-demand information technology, and people services in Australia and New Zealand.
-The company offers permanent and contingent labour recruitment, and payroll services; and outsourced recruitment and human resource consulting services.
-It is also involved in the provision of pre-qualified information technology resources to deliver on demand solutions.
-The company provides its services under the Ignite and Lloyd Morgan brand names.
-It serves accounting, finance, architecture, construction, engineering, property, business support, human resources, legal, information management, IT, digital, and sales and marketing industries.
+It offers contingent labour and permanent recruitment, and payroll services; and outsourced recruitment and human resource consulting services.
+The company is also involved in the provision of pre-qualified information technology resources to deliver on demand solutions.
+It serves IT, digital, accounting, finance, business support, information management, architecture, construction, engineering, professional services, human resources, legal, and sales and marketing industries, as well as federal government.
 The company was formerly known as Clarius Group Limited.
-Ignite Limited was founded in 1984 and is headquartered in Sydney, Australia.
+Ignite Limited was incorporated in 1984 and is based in Sydney, Australia.

 Frequently asked questions

 More guides on Finder